denten-books/plain-text/main.md

 "handmade insight."
 The question becomes not one of alterity (as codes and codices are always extraneous to the individual), but one of legibility.
-An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, moving power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
-It is vital then that our notions of human literacy include the ability to read, write, and comprehend algorithms.
+An algorithmic regime redraws the boundaries delineating human agency, influence, and prestige, transferring power towards a privileged class of readers and writers capable of comprehending and further emending this otherwise obscure form of regimental textuality.
+It is vital then that our notions of human literacy include the ability to read, write, and escape the machinations of automated discourse.

 We are accustomed to think of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Marche's essay, in